A heritage of farming spanning

 A Second Gen's

 A few years ago, I convinced my husband to give up his cushy Wall street job to join the family business.
 During that time, we wanted to resolve the constant issues we had with traditional farming and bring the business into its next growth phase.
 What we envisioned led us to our startup, Allwell Greens.
-We wanted to revolutionize the Asian produce business by providing responsibly and sustainably grown, pesticide–free heritage Asian greens.
+We wanted to revolutionize the Asian produce business by providing responsibly grown, pesticide–free heritage Asian greens.